How To Select & Design Retail Lighting in 6 Steps

 Step 1: Learn the Types of Store Lighting

 When lighting your space, there are four different types of lighting that you will combine to form a cohesive lighting strategy: accent, decorative, ambient, and task.
-Click through the tabs below to learn when to use each.
+Click through the tabs below to learn when to use each for perfect retail lighting.

-Once you determine the brightness you want your bulbs to emit, it’s time to consider different bulb types.
+Once you determine the brightness you want your bulbs to emit, it’s time to consider different bulb types for your retail lighting.
 Generally speaking, when choosing, no one type is best for dim or bright uses or for warm or cool tones.
 Nowadays, you can achieve most lighting schemes with any bulb type.
 The factors you will want to consider are average cost, operating life, energy efficiency, color range, and the type of store lighting the bulb is best suited for.

 Get the most out of your lighting: Install dimmer switches in your store so you can adjust your lighting with natural light levels or change the mood with the flip of a switch.